-How did dogwoods respond in 2016, and was it different from 2015?
+How did dogwoods respond, and was it different from last year?
 Phenology calendars can provide a picture of when phenophases were reported over the year.
 Colored bars on the phenology calendars below indicate that an observer reported "yes" for breaking leaf buds and open flowers, while gray bars indicate an observer reported "no."

 The majority of reports of breaking leaf buds tended to be earlier in 2017 than in 2016 for native flowering dogwood.